p4wnsolo/p4wnsolo-pawnparse/README.md

 P4wnparse is an OSINT tool to parse info from Public information directories.

-Currently, p4wnparse is multiple Python scripts which each perform a specific lookup task.
+Currently, p4wnparse uses several scripts to perform specific lookup tasks.

 Here are the scripts currently in p4wnparse (as of Dec 8, 2021):